How to Make a Compost Heap

 These include meat and dairy products.

-As well don’t add any diseased plants or droppings from your dog or cat.
+Also, don’t add any diseased plants or droppings from your dog or cat.

 You also don’t want to put baby diapers into a compost heap.